Systems Architecture for Quantum Random Access Memory: Background

 \subsubsection{Gate-Based Architecture}

-Conventional wisdom is to use a partition of universal QPU to implement the functionality of QRAM.
+Conventional wisdom is to use a partition of a universal QPU to implement the functionality of QRAM.
 As such, many proposals involve synthesizing the QRAM operation using a sequence of quantum logic gates and optionally using ancillary qubits.
+We provide two examples of these gate-based architectures below: Sequential Query Circuits and Reversible Logic Circuits.

 \textbf{Sequential Query Circuit (SQC)} -- A quantum query can be implemented by a quantum circuit consisting of sequential \texttt{MCX} (multi-controlled-X) gates with no ancillary qubits.
-In the literature, the SQC is also known as a basic query circuit (BQC) or quantum read-only memory (QROM)\cite{babbush2018encoding}.
-Figures~\ref{fig:sqc_router}b and \ref{fig:sqc_router}c provide a simple example of such a circuit.
-In this circuit, a sequence of $K$ \texttt{MCX} gates is applied to query a memory of size $N$, where each gate has $\log N$ controls on all the address qubits and one target on the bus qubit.
-By repeating the \texttt{MCX} operation of selecting which address entry is activated and modifying the corresponding data qubit one by one, the SQC is universal and can embed any function $f(x)$ for the memory cell data.
-Thus it is a general-purpose architecture.
+In the literature, the SQC is also known as a basic query circuit (BQC) or quantum read-only memory (QROM) \cite{babbush2018encoding}.
+Figure~\ref{fig:sqc_router}c provides a simple example of such a circuit.
+In this circuit, a sequence of $K$ \texttt{MCX} gates is applied to query a memory of size $N$, where each gate has $\log N$ controls on all the address qubits and one target on the so-called \emph{bus qubit} that holds the queried data.
+Each \texttt{MCX} gate is responsible for loading data stored at one corresponding address, and the full query is realized by iterating sequentially over all possible addresses.
+The SQC is a general-purpose architecture, capable of querying any function $f(i) =x_i$ for the memory cell data.
 It uses $O(\log N)$ qubits and has $O(N)$ query latency.

-Crucially, the implementation of \texttt{MCX} gates becomes increasingly difficult as memory capacity ($N$) increases.
-When decomposing each \texttt{MCX} gate to the Clifford+T gate set, not only do we need ancillary qubits, but the number of \texttt{T} gates also increases linearly with the number of control qubits in a single \texttt{MCX} gate.